*Important notice about the 2020 growing season*

 Garden plots rent annually in January for the growing season that runs from April 1 through October 31.
 Garden plots are 4' by 20' with 4' walkways between plots.
 Gardens are located at Harmon Park (north of the tennis courts adjacent to the pool parking lot) and at Global Montessori (75th & Cherokee).
+Plots are $40.
 The gardens are organic so take care to use organic methods and products.
 Not sure if you can tend a whole plot?
 Consider sharing a plot with a friend or neighbor.

 Gardeners are encouraged to donate excess produce to one of the local food pantries.

 Submit an application and mail or deliver payment of $40 to City Hall, attn: Community Garden, 7700 Mission Road, Prairie Village, KS 66208.

 Returning gardeners have the right of first refusal, however, a wait list will be kept.
 To join the wait list, Please fill out the application and indicate that you are an interested new subscriber.